This information applies to Scotland.

 If you marry or enter a civil partnership in the UK when you are already legally married or in a civil partnership, the marriage is bigamous and will be void.
 Bigamy is a statutory offence, punishable by imprisonment, a fine or both.

-There are no legal restrictions to prevent people remarrying.
-Anyone who is divorced or whose spouse has died, can marry again in a civil ceremony.
+There are no legal restrictions to prevent people from remarrying.
+Anyone who is divorced or whose spouse has died can marry again in a civil ceremony.

-The term 'common - law' husband or wife is often used but has no legal standing.
-It is a common misunderstanding that a couple will have established a 'common law marriage' after living together for a period of time.
-There was a type of irregular marriage called 'marriage by cohabitation with habit and repute' which could apply to couples who have lived together and were thought to be married.
+The term 'common-law husband or wife' is often used but has no legal standing.
+It is a common misunderstanding that a couple will have established a 'common-law marriage' after living together for a period of time.
+There was a type of irregular marriage called 'marriage by cohabitation with habit and repute' which could apply to couples who had lived together and were thought to be married.
 In practice, this was rarely used, and except for very particular circumstances was abolished by the Family Law (Scotland) Act 2006.
 Only irregular marriages established before 4 May 2006 will be recognised.

 Proof of irregular marriage